THANK YOU FOR SIGNING UP!

 Annual Schedule + Special Holidays

-We serve those in need every Monday of the year regardless of whether it is a Holiday Night or not.
+We serve those in need every Monday of the year regardless of whether it is a holiday night or not.
 In 37 years of service, MNH has never missed a night and a small crew of us was even available to serve meals during Hurricane Sandy.
 Special holiday meals are served on the Monday closest to Thanksgiving, Martin Luther King Day, Christmas, and New Year’s Day.
 The menu on those Mondays is always holiday appropriate.

 Company Matching + Serving Nights

 We encourage volunteers to make donations to our program (we are self-funded) and have two 501(c)(3) for corporate gifts that are not affiliated with any religious organization.
 One is Outreach Information Services and the other is Heart & Soul Charity.
 Neither have any employees and all funds go to supporting the meal programs and social work efforts that occur each and every Monday Night.
-Corporate nights are available for team building and serve to our city.
+Corporate nights are available for team building and service to our city.
 We request companies and groups to make a contribution to our program.
 Companies joining us include, Franklin Templeton, First Eagle Investors, Travelers, FCB health.
 Matching fund programs are available for employees of Goldman Sachs, US Bank and Merrill Lynch.
 Some firms grant donations based on employee hours of service and we are happy to certify hours served.
 We also certify hours served for high school students that help set the tables from 4:00 to 5:30 in a wonderful addition to our evenings.
 Often we find ourselves on their college applications.
-We have also recommended volunteers to work with the Peace Corps, the State Department and Graduate School.
+We have also recommended volunteers to work with the Peace Corps, the State Department and graduate school.
 Colleges that support us with students include Manhattanville College, Columbia, Fordham, Pace, NYU Stern School of Applied Psychology and Appalachian State Nursing and Social Work Schools.